Close Modal×

 Step #2: Enroll in an Accredited Real Estate School

-An accredited real estate school is required to fulfill your pre-licensing education before getting a real estate license.
+An accredited real estate school is required to fulfill your 135-hour pre-licensing education before getting a real estate license.
 A real estate school will provide three required courses for students:

 • Real estate practice